Greedy (film): Plot

 Danny moves in with Uncle Joe and starts competing for his money, even so far as to sing a Jimmy Durante song that Joe loved him to perform as a little kid.
 But Molly has other ideas and decides to use her "assets" to outdo Danny and have sex with the elderly gentleman, if only to keep the relatives from getting his money.
 But after her successful attempt to get Joe in the bedroom, they are interrupted by Danny's father Daniel and he and Danny engage in an heated argument, in which Danny chooses Uncle Joe over him.
 Molly feels disgusted with herself for almost having sex with Joe and tells Danny she has to leave, but not before Danny promises to look after Joe.
 However, Danny tells Robin that he'd actually hired an actor to play his "so-called" father, to win favor with his Uncle, and she feels he's become too greedy and leaves him.

-At Joe's attorney's office, Danny is ready to inherit Joe's fortune when his relatives arrive with his real father.
+At Joe's attorney's office, Danny is ready to inherit Joe's fortune when his relatives arrive with his real father (who only refers to his cousins as "these gerbils").
 Danny admits that he's become as bad as the rest of the family.
-But it soon becomes apparent that Uncle Joe is not only bankrupt, he is in debt of $95,000.
+However it soon becomes apparent that Uncle Joe is not only bankrupt, having lost his estimated $25 million fortune, but that he is actually $95,000 in debt.
 After a big scene that involves Frank fighting Danny, the relatives leave and Joe tells Danny that he was simply "playing them" to find out who actually loved him.
 Danny tells him "nobody loves you" and leaves to make up with Robin.
 When Danny asks Joe's butler Douglas where Uncle Joe is, Douglas says that he doesn't know.
 Danny has a change of heart and realizes that no matter what Joe did to trick them, he's still family and loves him.
 He also tells Robin about it after getting her attention with holding a "He was broke" sign at a sporting event she was covering.
 Danny makes up with her.

-With Joe's ill health, no money, and no place to go, Danny and Robin decide to let Joe stay with them in their apartment.
-But Joe gives them another surprise and reveals that he still has a fortune and they see Molly and Douglas standing outside.
-He suggests they stay with him saying "Whatever I own, you own".
+With Joe's ill health, bankruptcy, and homelessness, Danny and Robin decide to let Joe stay with them in their apartment.
+But Joe gives them another surprise and reveals that he still has a fortune and that out of his family he had to find out "who really loves me."
+Then he tells Danny and Robin to look out the window where they see Molly and Douglas standing outside across the street next to Joe's Rolls Royce.
+He suggests they stay with him saying "whatever I own, you own."
 Danny accepts on the condition that all of the lies and the games stop.
-Uncle Joe agrees and finishes his final lie by calmly getting off his wheelchair and exiting their apartment whilst a shocked Danny and Robin watch.
+Uncle Joe agrees and finishes his final lie by calmly getting up out of his wheelchair and walking out of the apartment whilst a shocked Danny and Robin watch.